Logo

 For issues related to the library, please create a ticket on GitHub.

-You can also reach out on the Bevy Discord, where I am likely to see your message.
+You can also reach out to me on the Bevy Discord, where you can use the #Ecosystem-crates: Bevy Lunex thread.

-For questions or additional help, feel free to send me a direct message on Discord: @idedary.
+For specific questions, feel free to send me a direct message on Discord: @idedary.
+Just make sure you are in the Bevy discord or otherwise I will ignore you.